-The Section 404 & 401 activities for this project have been previously permitted under the authority of the Department of the Army Nationwide Permit No. 14 "Linear Transportation Projects" & Division of Water General Water Quality Certification.
-In order for these authorizations to be valid, the attached conditions must be followed.
-The contractor shall post a copy of this Nationwide Permit & General WQC in a conspicuous location at the project site for the duration of construction and comply with the general conditions as required.
+The Sections 404 and 401 activities for this project have previously been permitted under the authority of the Department of the Army, Section 404 Nationwide Permit Number 3, Maintenance Projects (with additional Kentucky Regional General Conditions), and the Kentucky Division of Water, Section 401 General Water Quality Certification.
+For these authorized permits to be valid, the attached conditions must be followed.
+The contractor shall post a copy of this Nationwide Permit Number 3 and General Water Quality Certification in a conspicuous location at the project site, with unencumbered public access, for the duration of construction and comply with the general conditions required.